Back to Home

 1

-Drop D only requires changing one string — tune your 6th (lowest) string down from E to D.
+Select the Drop D preset and start from standard tuning.
+Drop D only requires changing one string: tune your 6th (lowest) string down from E2 to D2.

 2